isha-gajjar/freshersbatch-april2021/README.txt

-This is a css mini assignment that I have created for the Git javascript Assignment.
-I am now editing this file 1st time. isha gajjar
+This is a I have created for the Git HTML Assignment number 1 I am now editing this file 1st time. isha gajjar